danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 {% include learning_objectives.md lesson="Merge Sort" %}

-**Sequential search** returns the index of an item in an array in worst case linear time by scanning across the array and comparing each item to the target.
+**Sequential search** returns the index of an element in an array in worst case linear time by scanning across the array and comparing each element to the target.
 Although linear time algorithms are much more efficient than quadratic time algorithms, there are many situations where we need to make a large number of searches on a large amount of data.

 A **linear time algorithm** like worst case sequential search might have the following real-world runtimes.